ZathuraDbg/ZathuraDbg/README.md

 # FAQs
 Q. Can ZathuraDbg debug binaries?
-A. No, ZathuraDbg relies solely on the assembly code with the limitations of the Unicorn Engine emulator.
+A. No, ZathuraDbg does not have this feature yet.

 Q. Does ZathuraDbg support syscalls and OS level APIs?
-A. No, since Unicorn Engine is not a full OS emulator, it can't emulate system calls or OS level APIs and thus severaly limiting it's capabilities.
+A. Common syscalls are planned to be implemented in the future.

 Q. Which architectures are currently supported in ZathuraDbg?
-A. Intel x86 in 16, 32 and 64 bit modes.
+A. Intel x86_64 and ARM 32 bit, Thumbv7m and AArch64.